goodiesavolonte/goodiesavolonte.github.io/_posts/2013-10-24-chocolate-apple-pie.md

       Beat the egg yolk with the water.
 Brush the top.
 Sprinkle with 2 tbsp granulated sugar.
     </li>
     <li>
       Place the pie in the oven and immediately turn the temperature down to 350F.
 Bake for 50 minutes to an hour until crush is golden and filling bubbling.
-Check the crust periodically to make sure it&#8217;s not browning too much.
-If it&#8217;s the case, cover the crust with foil.
+Check the crust periodically to make sure it's not browning too much.
+If it's the case, cover the crust with foil.
     </li>
     <li>
-      When it&#8217;s done, place a on cooling rack and serve warm.
+      When it's done, place a on cooling rack and serve warm.
     </li>
   </ol>
 </div>